 - Add the mushrooms and remaining 2 tablespoons of butter.
 Heat for 5 minutes, until the mushrooms soften and reduce in size.

 - Add the garlic and cook for an additional minute.

 - Toss the onions and mushrooms with 1 Tablespoon of flour.
 Heat and stir for 1-2 minutes.

 - Add the white wine and heat for 5 minutes.
 Use the same silicone spatula to scrape up any bits left on the bottom of the pan to allow the flavor to work its way into the sauce.

-- Add the beef broth and fresh thyme.
-Reduce the heat to medium-low and let it simmer and thicken for about 10 minutes prior to serving.
+- Add the chicken broth and fresh thyme.
+Reduce the heat to medium-low and let it simmer and thicken for about 15 minutes prior to serving.
 Bake the meat during this time.

 - Optional: Top each pork chop with cheese.
 Set the oven to broil until the cheese is hot and melted, or cover the skillet and allow the cheese to melt that way.